How to Advertise IPv6 Networks in RIPng

 Router0(config)ipv6 rip default-information originate

-IPv6 route is global configuration mode command and the IPv6 rip is interface mode command.
+The IPv6 route is the global configuration mode command, and the IPv6 rip is the interface mode command.

 Verifying the RIPng Configuration

-We can verify and examine the configuration using the show ipv6 protocols command but the amount of information as its IPv4 counterpart is not the same.
+We can verify and examine the configuration using the show ipv6 protocol command, but the amount of information, as it is for its IPv4 counterpart, is not the same.
 However, we can confirm the following parameters using the command:

 RIPng is configured on the router and also running.